-Particulars of Borrowings and Nature of Security Rate of interest Repayment Schedule Outstanding as on March 31, 2020 Outstanding as on March 31, 2019 Term Loan from Catholic Syrian Bank is taken for a tenure of 60 months and is secured by a first pari passu charge by way of hypothecation of the the 1.20 times book debts / loan receivable of the Company.
-Interest of 6 months MCLR + Spread To be repaid in 16 equal quarterly installments after moratorium period of 12 months 2,342.14 2,500.00 Term Loan from IDFC Bank Limited is taken for a tenure of 48 months and is secured by a first pari passu charge by way of hypothecation of the the 1.20 times book debts / loan receivable of the Company.
-Interest of 3 months MCLR + Spread To be repaid in 12 equal quarterly installments after moratorium period of 12 months 4,167.98 5,000.00 Term Loan from DCB Bank Limited is taken for a tenure of 60 months and is secured by a first pari passu charge by way of hypothecation of the the 1.25 times book debts / loan receivable of the Company.
-Interest of 3 months MCLR + Spread To be repaid in 15 equal quarterly installments after moratorium period of 15 months 3,999.70 5,000.00 Term Loan from Federal Bank Limited is taken for a tenure of 48 months and is secured by a first pari passu charge by way of hypothecation of the the 1.20 times book debts / loan receivable of the Company.
+Particulars of Borrowings and Nature of Security Rate of interest Rate of interest Repayment Schedule Outstanding as on March 31, 2020 Outstanding as on March 31, 2019 Term Loan from Catholic Syrian Bank is taken for a Interest tenure of 60 months and is secured by a first pari months passu charge by way of hypothecation of the the 1.20 Spread times book debts / loan receivable of the Company. of 6 MCLR + To be repaid in 16 equal quarterly installments after moratorium period of 12 months 2,342.14 2,500.00 Term Loan from IDFC Bank Limited is taken for a Interestence of 48 months and is secured by a first pari months passu charge by way of hypothecation of the the 1.20 Spread times book debts / loan receivable of the Company. t of 3 MCLR + To be repaid in 12 equal quarterly installments after moratorium period of 12 months 4,167.98 5,000.00 Term Loan from DCB Bank Limited is taken for a Interest tenure of 60 months and is secured by a first pari months passu charge by way of hypothecation of the the 1.25 Spread times book debts / loan receivable of the Company. of 3 MCLR + To be repaid in 15 equal quarterly installments after moratorium period of 15 months 3,999.70 5,000.00 Term Loan from Federal Bank Limited is taken for a Interest of 6 tenure of 48 months and is secured by a first pari months MCl passu charge by way of hypothecation of the the 1.20 times book debts / loan receivable of the Company.
 Interest of 6 months MCLR To be repaid in 10 equal quarterly installments after moratorium period of 18 months 3,600.00 4,000.00 Term Loan from AU Small Finance Bank Limited is taken for a tenure of 36 months and is secured by a first pari passu charge by way of hypothecation of the the 1.10 times book debts / loan receivable of the Company.
 Interest of 1 year TBILL plus spread To be repaid in 12 equal quarterly installments 4,205.49 , (ii) From Others Term Loan from Tata Capital Financial Services Limited is taken for a tenure of 48 months and is secured by a first pari passu charge by way of hypothecation of the the 1.20 times book debts / loan receivable of the Company.
-Interest of Tata's LTLR - Spread To be repaid in 12 equal quarterly installments after moratorium period of 12 months 4,018.59 æ (iii) Other loans (Cash credits from Banks) Cash Credit from HDFC Bank Limited is taken and is secured by first pari passu charge by way of hypothecation of the the 1.20 times book debts/ loan receivable of the Company.
-1 year MCLR +Spread On Demand 2,408.91
+Interest of Tata's LTLR - Spread To be repaid in 12 equal quarterly installments after moratorium period of 12 months 4,018.59 4; rom Banks) imited is taken and rge by way of tes book debts/ loan 1 year MCLR +Spread On Demand 2,408.91